isomerpages/sndgo-corp/_initiatives/Digital Government Services/Parents Gateway.md

 It is also regularly reviewed and refined to take into account the changing needs in the education landscape.

-#### How to Use the Parents Gateway App
+#### How to Use Parents Gateway

-The app gives parents direct access to administrative matters, allowing them to:
+##### For Parents

+Get access to all your children’s school announcements and consent forms from one single app.

-* Provide consent for their child’s  participation in school activities
+*   Effortlessly give consent for their school activities anytime, anywhere.

-* Receive updates on programmes and activities their child is involved in

-* Review changes in their child’s particulars when they change levels or schools

-* Access administrative information for all their children even if they attend different schools

-Teachers benefit too.
-The app reduces the need to distribute, collect and collate hardcopy admin forms, freeing up time for them to focus on lesson preparation and student engagement.

-#### In the Pipeline...

-Parents will soon be able to check the balance of their child’s Edusave account, making sure they have sufficient funds before giving consent to activities.
-Our developers are also working on an online reservation system  for parent-teacher meetings.
+*   Conveniently book your preferred slots for Parent-Teacher meetings.

+*   Easily make travel declarations to inform schools of your children’s travel plans.

+*   Discover curated parenting resources to better support your children in their education journey.

+##### For Teachers

+Say goodbye to physical forms and hello to an easier way to communicate with parents.

+*   Easily create and send announcements and consent forms.

+*   Conveniently collect responses including travel declarations.

+*   Track readership and response rate of parents at a glance.

+*   Schedule Parent-Teacher meetings efficiently, reducing back-and-forth coordination with parents.